mrtysn/splendor-clone/README.md

 # splendor-clone
-A Prolog implementation of the card game Splendor.

 This is a prolog implementation of the card game Splendor.

 In order to be able to play this game, you need to implement your own agents or you can use the human interface.
 There is also a random bot included.